Carolingian Cross

 From the 3rd century, the Franks were a West Germanic tribe who lived north and east of the Lower Rhine River.
 By the 5th century, their influence had spread into Roman territory and Gaul, which probably explains why their art has stylistic similarities with pre-Christian Celtic knotwork.

-The name 'Carolingian' (from 'Charles' Martel, the first ruler) is vaguely similar to Cardinham, the name of a village near Bodmin, Cornwall, England.
-In the walls of the 15th century village church you can see an ancient Celtic Cross.
+The name 'Carolingian' (from 'Charles' Martel, the first ruler) is vaguely similar to Cardinham, the name of an ancient village near Bodmin, Cornwall, England.
+In the walls of the 15th century village church you can see a very old Celtic Cross.
 This Cardinham Cross happens to incorporate the Carolingian design.

 There are a couple of ways to make a Carolingian Cross: